Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: Continued JavaScript 30 Day 23 challenge

 **Thoughts**: Mostly finished with this.
 A bit of a slow start today, but I'm getting very close.
 The remaining pieces I need to take care of: have the Speak button work on page load without having to edit the textarea content, and cleaning up code.
 That's it!
 Still avoiding watching the Wes Bos code-along videos until I gave the lesson my best shot.

+## Day 67: May 13, 2019

+**Today's Progress**: Continued reading You Don't Know JS - Scope & Closures, Chapter 1.

+**Thoughts**: Took me a while, but I now understand the LHS and RHS variable look-up process for scope.
+In summary:
+  * LHS: finding the container variable and assigning a value to it.
+Do not care about the actual value.
+If this look-up results in nothing found, and you are not in Strict Mode, the global scope creates a variable and hands it back to the engine.
+  * RHS: finding the value of something.
+If this look-up results in nothing found, a ReferenceError is thrown.